-One second way to understand critical thinking is in some respects no less destructive because it, too, overlooks important aspects of the process of understanding.
+The second way of understanding critical thinking is in some respects no less destructive because it, too, overlooks important aspects of the process of understanding.
 Here to think critically means to speak of “disinterested examination” of a set of phenomena.
-“Disinterested” does not mean that we’re not interested in acquiring an understanding of the phenomena but, rather, that we don’t allow our personal interests or self-serving assumptions to shape in advance what we’re going to allow ourselves to “see” in the phenomena.
+“Disinterested” does not mean that we’re not interested in acquiring an understanding of the phenomena but, rather, that we don’t allow our personal interests or assumptions to shape in advance what we’re going to allow ourselves to “see” in the phenomena.

 One can too readily distinguish science and religion with this notion of critical thinking.
 Science is open to whatever understanding that the data themselves require.
 It does not impose its theories or expectations dogmatically onto the phenomena but allows the phenomena to check and correct the theories or expectations applied to them.
 Religion, in contrast, is frequently viewed as extraordinary knowledge acquired by revelation that prescribes understanding independent of the data of experience.
-Science is inquisitively open, hence, critical.
-Religion is dogmatically closed, hence, uncritical.
+On the one hand, science is taken here to be inquisitively open, hence, critical.
+On the other hand, religion is dogmatically closed, hence, uncritical.

 Frequently, one encounters the call for a critical investigation of religion on the basis of this “scientific method.”
 According to this “disinterested method” of studying religion, one brackets all of one’s assumptions about religion that one might already possess (either as the practitioner of a particular religion or as an opponent of religion).
 The goal, then, is to “disinterestedly” examine religious phenomena like one would conduct an experiment in the lab.